FalkoKa/Re-sell-dapp/README.md

 Final project Encode Solidity Bootcamp Q4

-This project is a collaborative effort as part of the Encode Solidity Bootcamp Q4.
+This project is a collaborative effort as part of the <a href="https://www.encode.club/solidity-bootcamps">Encode Solidity Bootcamp Q4</a>.
 Our group had approximately one week to develop this full-stack dApp.

+<a href="https://resell-dapp-frontend.vercel.app/">Check out our project!</a>

 We constructed a Solidity NFT contract based on the ERC-721 NON-FUNGIBLE TOKEN STANDARD.
 The frontend was implemented using Typescript, Scaffold-ETH dApp template, and Next.js.
 The REST API was developed with a Nest.js backend and a MongoDB database, hosted on Atlas.
 You can find both frontend and backend code in their respective folders within this GitHub repository.